Educational Publishers Obtain Preliminary Injunction Against 63 Illegal eBook Websites that Use Online Ads to Sell Pirated Content

 202-909-4520

-SOURCE Cengage on behalf of EPEG
+SOURCE Cengage on behalf of EPEG publishers